-Spring 2019 Medical Humanities Fellowship
+Fall 2019 Medical Humanities Fellowship

 What are the core values of medical practice, and have they changed over time?
 What is wellness in a holistic sense?
 How can a profession focused on health help us to deal with death?
 And how can art and storytelling impact the patient experience?

-I. Introduction to Medical Humanities: Wednesday, January 23, 2019
+I. Introduction to Medical Humanities: Wednesday, September 18, 2019

 Dr. Stacey Ake (Associate Teaching Professor of Philosophy at Drexel University) and Dr. Ralph Rosen (Vartan Gregorian Professor of the Humanities in the Department of Classical Studies at the University of Pennsylvania)

-II.
-Mental Illness, Wellness, and Spirituality: Wednesday, February 6, 2019
+III.
+Mental Illness, Wellness, and Spirituality: Wednesday, October 16, 2019

-Dr. Athony Luberti (Medical Director of Informatics Education in the Department of Biomedical and Health Informatics at The Children’s Hospital of Philadelphia) and Dr. Philip Gehrman (Assistant Professor of Psychology in the Department of Psychiatry at the University of Pennsylvania)
+Dr. Anthony Luberti (Medical Director of Informatics Education in the Department of Biomedical and Health Informatics at The Children’s Hospital of Philadelphia) and Dr. Philip Gehrman (Assistant Professor of Psychology in the Department of Psychiatry at the University of Pennsylvania)

 IV.
-The Patient-Physician Relationship: Wednesday, March 27, 2019
+The Patient-Physician Relationship: Wednesday, October 30, 2019

-Dr. Jim Callahan (Associate Medical Director of the Emergency Department at Children’s Hospital of Philadelphia) and Dr. Isabel Perera (Postdoctoral Fellow in the Department of Medical Ethics and Health Policy at the University of Pennsylvania)
+Dr. Jim Callahan (Associate Medical Director of the Emergency Department at Children’s Hospital of Philadelphia) and Dr. Horace Delisser (Associate Professor of Medicine for Perelman School of Medicine at the University of Pennsylvania)

-V. Healthy Dying: On Mortality, Disability, and Human Flourishing: Wednesday, April 10, 2019
+V. Healthy Dying: On Mortality, Disability, and Human Flourishing: Wednesday, November 13, 2019

-Dr. Kristen Rock (Assistant Professor of Clinical Anesthesiology and Critical Care at the Perelman School of Medicine at the University of Pennsylvania)
+Dr. Brendan Sammon (Associate Professor of Systematic and Historical Theology our St. Joseph’s University) and Dr. Kristen Rock (Assistant Professor of Clinical Anesthesiology and Critical Care at the Perelman School of Medicine at the University of Pennsylvania)

 VI.
-Medical Morality: Wednesday, April 17, 2019
+Medical Morality: Wednesday, December 4, 2019